jpmckinney/pupa-ruby/README.md

 Pupa.rb offers several ways to significantly improve performance.

+In an example case, reducing file I/O and skipping validation reduced the time to scrape 10,000 documents from 100 cached HTTP responses from 100 seconds down to 5 seconds.
+Like fast tests, fast scrapers make development smoother.

+**Note:** The `import` action's performance has not yet been improved.

 ### Caching HTTP requests

 HTTP requests consume the most time.
 To avoid repeat HTTP requests while developing a scraper, cache all HTTP responses.
 Pupa.rb will by default use a `web_cache` directory in the same directory as your script.
 You can change the directory by setting the `--cache_dir` switch on the command line, for example: